teuteuguy/sputnik/README.md

 # Development TODO / WIP

+* certs are a massive mess, change it
+* check on the on-boarding just in time service
 * model trainer view has issues with the pictures
 * A:FreeRTOS.
 Need to add full management (deployment) of FreeRTOS devices via OTA.
 Taken into account in Blueprints etc ...
 * Device creation: need to think about how to provide Cert to end user.